 Black Saturday – The WWF Making Moves and Decimating The Past

 In 1984, the World Wrestling Federation was marching along, slashing and burning the remnants of the territories established by the NWA that had stood the test of time for more than 35 years.
-Not everything was harmonious amongst the promoters all the time, but at least they banded together when confronted by a common enemy- such as the outlaw promotions that would occasionally materialize.
+Not everything was harmonious amongst the promoters all the time.
+Still, at least they banded together when confronted by a common enemy- such as the outlaw promotions that would occasionally materialize.

-The NWA territories and Verne Gagne’s AWA was feeling the financial effects of being poached of much of their talent, including future megastar Hulk Hogan.
-On April 9th, 1984, the Brisco Brothers sold their shares of Georgia Championship Wrestling to the dismay of many diehard southern wrestling fans.
+The NWA territories and Verne Gagne’s AWA felt the financial effects of being poached of much of their talent, including future megastar Hulk Hogan.
+On April 9th, 1984, the Brisco Brothers sold their shares of Georgia Championship Wrestling to many diehard southern wrestling fans’ dismay.
 July 14th of that year is known as Black Saturday, which was the day the WWF took over the timeslot for Superstation WTBS that had been home to Georgia Championship Wrestling (GCW).
-Although this deal didn’t prove as profitable for the WWF in the short run because Southern fans were accustomed to a more realistic style of wrestling, their competitors feared that the writing was on the wall.
+Although this deal didn’t prove as profitable for the WWF in the short run because Southern fans were accustomed to a more realistic wrestling style, their competitors feared that the writing was on the wall.

 MTV, Tuesday Night Titans, and More!